State

 Only state stored on the this._state

-in-memory and not persisted.
+class are kept in-memory and not persisted.

-State saves
+State Saves

 In the rare occasion you need to force a state change mid-RPC, you can use _saveState